mezentsevs/typing-trainer/README.md

 npm run build
 ```

-- Configure your AI model in .env (tested on LM Studio + qwen/qwen3-1.7b)
+- Configure your AI model in .env (tested with LM Studio + qwen/qwen3-1.7b)

 - Configure your custom AI text generation prompt template or delete it from .env for using default